jhildenbiddle/class-change/docs/index.md

 A `match` function allows dynamically generating the match criteria each time an event occurs.
 For example, you may want to only match elements based on the state of your application.

-The following arguments are passed to the function:

-1. **eventObject**: The event object

 ```javascript
 // Application state
 var myAppState = 'ok';